Anisah-alabdullah/My--first-project-/README.md

 # My--first-project-

 Hello 👋
-I'm Anisah Ali, a Computer Science graduate.
+I'm Anisah Ali, a computer information system graduate.

 This is my first project on GitHub 🚀